monajaved/phase2_project/README.md

    -Users
    -Activities
    -Items
-   (most likely many-to-many relationship between users and activities and items belong to activities) ** Should be able to delete activities and items
+** Should be able to delete activities and items
 ** Example: User can select from different activities (checkbox) or create a new activity.
     -Once selected/created, user should be able to add new items or items can be suggested related to the activity.
-    -If 'gymming' is selected, all sort of gym equipment should be listed in a new page like dumbbells, yoga mat, gym clothes etc.
 ** RESTful routes

     GET routes